The Man of Steel (comics): Issue #6

-Collected editions and adaptations
+Collected editions

 The story has been reprinted in trade paperback form in several editions.
 With the release of Action Comics #584, Adventures of Superman #424, and Superman #1 in October 1986 there was a card in each copy that readers could fill out and mail to DC for a chance to win a rare copy of a collected trade paperback.
 This version was unique in that it was actually all six issues of the Man of Steel mini-series with the spines trimmed and rebound with a new cover with a photocopied note that read: